BILL-CHEPTOYEK/BILL-CHEPTOYEK/README.md

 </p>

 <p align="center">
-  I build practical digital products with a focus on backend systems, APIs, and user experiences that solve real problems.
+  Passionate about building reliable software that solves real problems in Uganda and beyond, with a strong interest in fintech, health-tech, public-sector systems, AI, and low-resource African languages.
 </p>

 ---